 You can build a good-looking site on Wix without knowing how to write a line of HTML, CSS, or PHP.

-Uptimes and load times rival the best hosting services, and most Wix plans come with a free domain name for a year.
+Uptimes rival the best hosting services, but the load times are a little slower; most Wix plans come with a free domain name for a year.

 - Email addresses cost extra ($6 per address per month).

 As with Wix, you’ll be prompted to choose a hosting plan as your new site shapes up.
 Squarespace’s hosting itself isn’t as snappy as Wix’s, so if you plan to build a larger site, your load times may drag a little.

 But Squarespace excels at customer service and mobile-first design which has become essential in the smartphone era.